unplugin/unplugin-icons/README.md

 }
 ```

-Then you can use any icons as you want without explicit importing (only the used icons will be bundled)
+Then you can use any icons as you want without explicit importing.
+Only the used icons will be bundled.

 ```html
 <template>